PowerOlive/wmvui/README.md

 ## Licence

-muse-ui is open source and released under the MIT Licence.
+wmvui is open source and released under the MIT Licence.

 Copyright (c) 2016 myron